 - Are very easy to maintain – The enamel coat means there is no potential to rust and can be treated like any other pot or pan in the kitchen.
 You will usually find that it is the casserole dishes and the dutch ovens that are coated.

-- Look much better – For me this is one of the most important reasons whey I want the coating.
-Le Creuset have nailed it with the bright colors.
+- Look much better – For me, this is one of the most important reasons why I want the coating.
+Le Creuset has nailed it with the bright colors.
 Simply Put, enamel coated cast iron cookware just looks cool.

 - Cooking with the right utensils to avoid scratching – With Enamel coating you really have to make sure that you are using wooden or plastic utensils – Never metal as this will scratch the coating inside and make it look ugly,

 What are the advantages of cooking with cast iron?